Anemia is a disorder in which red blood cells are decreased in the blood.

 Presentation of hypoplastic anemia

 It is an uncommon type of presentation and usually presents after 48 hours of age.
-There would an absence of jaundice and in contrast to other two types, number of reticulocytes is also decreased.
+There is an absence of jaundice and in contrast to other two types, number of reticulocytes is also decreased.

 In twin-twin transfusion, there would be a growth failure in the twin who is anemic.

 In case of visceral hemorrhage, an abdominal mass can be palpated.

 Pulmonary hemorrhage leads to opacification of a hemithorax on x-ray.